 Step One: Plan the Overall Look

-Before getting started, we’d recommend having a game plan in place.
+Have a game plan in place before you start.
 You can save money by designing the rest of the room around pieces you already own.
 For example, if you have mostly white dishes, consider making white the main theme of your overall look.
 If your furniture is black and the light fixtures are copper, perfect — stick with these three colors as your main color palette.

 Other important considerations are whether you want all glass kitchen cabinets or glass upper cabinets only and whether you want open shelving.
 Plus, it’s crucial that you balance practicality with aesthetics.
 This means keeping the things you need within reach while ensuring your most attractive items are prominently displayed.